-- Refer the volunteer note taker to Disability Services staff to meet and discuss the process for sharing notes.
+- Refer the volunteer note taker to Accessibility Services staff to meet and discuss the process for sharing notes.

-- Disability Services staff will scan a copy of their notes and email the student who has the approved accommodation.
-Disability Services uses the SCTCC email for correspondence with students.
+- Accessibility Services staff will scan a copy of their notes and email the student who has the approved accommodation.
+Accessibility Services uses the SCTCC email for correspondence with students.

 - If the notes do not meet the student’s need, we ask students to first share the notes they received with the faculty/instructor to evaluate the quality of the notes.

-- Disability Services staff will coordinate with you an alternative method to receive course notes.
+- Accessibility Services staff will coordinate with you an alternative method to receive course notes.

 Please remember that this is confidential information.
-If you need assistance locating a volunteer note taker, please contact Disability Services staff.
+If you need assistance locating a volunteer note taker, please contact Accessibility Services staff.